nauticalab/devenv-engine/docs/TROUBLESHOOTING.md

-# DevEnv Manager Troubleshooting Guide
+# DevENV Manager Troubleshooting Guide

-This guide covers common issues and solutions when working with the DevEnv Manager API.
+This guide covers common issues and solutions when working with the DevENV Manager API.

 ## Table of Contents